nstefana/one-guitar-band/README.md

 ## Download (no installation required)

-- Go to the Releases section and download 'OGB.zip'
+- Go to the Releases section and download 'OGB.zip'.
-- Unzip the folder and save it somewhere on your hard disk, e.g. in C:\
+- Unzip the folder and save it somewhere on your hard disk, e.g. in C:\.
+Don't save it in C:/Program Files as this location has restricted writing access!
-- Double click AppPublic.exe inside the OGB folder to run the program
+- Double click AppPublic.exe inside the OGB folder to run the program.

 ## Access to the unlimited version
 - At the lower left corner of the GUI you can see your machine ID.
 Send us an email with this number (inlcuding the "-" sign, if there is one) at onegtrband@gmail.com.